 - the person who died lived in the UK

-- the funeral is being held in the UK, EU, Iceland, Liechtenstein, Norway or Switzerland
+- the funeral is being held in the UK or in some circumstances in the EU, Iceland, Liechtenstein, Norway or Switzerland

 - you are applying after the person has died, until 6 months after the date of their funeral

 - you or your partner are responsible for the funeral

 - it is reasonable for you or your partner to accept responsibility for the funeral costs

 Usually, it is reasonable for the nearest relative of the person who died to accept responsibility for the funeral costs.
 A nearest relative could be a partner, child, parent or sibling.
 If you or your partner are not the nearest relative, you'll need to explain to us when you apply, why it's reasonable to have accepted responsibility.